slimbootloader/documentation/source/how-tos/configure_gpio.rst

 GpioTablexxx.h file shall be imported from BIOS source.
 Depending upon requirement this table can be updated.

-Example :Input format is .h and output generated is .dsc file
+Example :Input format is .h and output generated is .yaml file

-Using Config editor the generated Dsc file can be loaded and modified
+Using Config editor the generated Yaml file can be loaded and modified

-Generated Dsc file looks like
+Generated Yaml file looks like

 .. image:: /images/Gpio_config_9.jpg